 Moving a retirement account to a new employer plan or to an IRA can be done via rollover or transfer.
 Although these terms are often used interchangeably with transfer, there are significant differences between the two.

-With a rollover, the retirement funds are paid to you directly, and you have 60 days to move them to another plan or IRA.
+- Merging a rollover.
+The retirement funds are paid to you directly, and you have 60 days to move them to another plan or IRA.
 If you are moving money from an employer plan, a 20-percent tax withholding will be deducted from the check.
 To avoid facing potential penalties, you must contribute enough to your new retirement account to replace the 20-percent withholding.
 Alternatively, you can ask your retirement plan administrator to make out a check payable to your new IRA custodian and mail it directly to you.
 It is then your responsibility to deposit the funds in your new account within 60 days.

-With a trustee-to-trustee transfer, the funds are sent directly from one plan to another.
+- Merging a trustee-to-trustee transfer.
+The funds are sent directly from one plan to another.
 That is why this type of transfer is often referred to as a direct rollover.
 Unlike regular rollovers, there is no withholding requirement for direct transfers.
 When requesting a transfer from your employer’s plan or another retirement account, be sure to use the right terms to avoid unwanted tax consequences.

-Should you move your employer plan to an IRA?
+Can I move my employer 401k to an IRA?